Tails (Sonic the Hedgehog): Concept and creation

-Yasushi Yamaguchi, originally the main artist and zone designer for Sega's Sonic Team, designed Tails for an internal competition for a sidekick to the speedy hedgehog.
+Yasushi Yamaguchi, originally the main artist and zone designer for Sega's Sonic Team, designed Tails for an internal competition for a sidekick to Sonic.
 The character was inspired by a kitsune, a creature from Japanese folklore that could over time grow multiple tails.
 The character was also meant to hold a "deep admiration for Sonic".

 While Yamaguchi's entry won, Sega of Japan wanted to name the character "Miles Prower" (the surname being a play on "per hour"), whereas the American subsidiary Sega of America preferred the moniker "Tails".
 Sega of America crafted a compelling backstory for the character to convince the Japanese parent company and Sonic Team to have him named "Tails".
 Yamaguchi ended up with a compromise, using "Miles Prower" as the character's real name; "Tails" would be his nickname, giving the character the full name of Miles "Tails" Prower.

 The character debuted as Sonic's tag-along partner in the franchise's second game and has remained an important character since.
-However, the character's uniqueness was not established until Sonic the Hedgehog 3, when players were given the power to control his flying (although the AI would make Tails fly when he would get off-screen).
+However, the character's uniqueness was not established until Sonic the Hedgehog 3 (1994), when players were given the power to control his flying (the AI would make Tails fly when he would move off-screen).

 Tails was redesigned (along with all of the other Sonic characters) by Yuji Uekawa for Sonic Adventure.
 His fur changed color to a more yellow shade as opposed to the orange in his early appearances, and he gained blue irises.

-In the American Sonic comic book, along with the Adventures of Sonic the Hedgehog and Sonic the Hedgehog cartoons, he was originally dark brown, but the comic artists and cartoon artists eventually decided to change this to match his in-game appearance.
+In the American Sonic comic book, along with the Adventures of Sonic the Hedgehog and Sonic the Hedgehog cartoons, he was originally brown, as the only color reference of Tails provided to DIC Entertainment by Sega of America was an early sprite of Tails, which depicted him with a burnt orange color scheme; the comic artists and cartoon artists eventually decided to change Tails' fur color to match his in-game appearance.